 Step 1: It’s important to get the fabric pieces cut to the right size to begin.
 You will need 1 large square (base) and 4 smaller squares (wings).

-For this example, I want geese units for my quilt that measure 2 1/2 x 4 1/2″ )this measurement includes the seam allowance) that finishes to 2 x 4″.
+For this example, I want geese units for my quilt that measure 2 1/2 x 4 1/2″ (this measurement includes the seam allowance).
+The finished size will be 2 x 4″.
 When you hear someone say “finished size” it means the size of the unit after it’s sewn into the block or quilt.
 So here are the calculations to cut the pieces needed:

 The large square needs to measure 1 1/4″ larger than the finished width of the geese unit.
 My finished width is 4″ so:

 The 4 small squares need to measure 7/8″ larger than the finished height of the geese unit.
 My finished height is 2″ so: